 - Operators insurance policy, which allows the responsible driver for any vehicle not registered in their name.

 You need one of these types of policies, but most insurers will add a surcharge because of the additional reporting to the state.
 The process can take approximately a week to complete for state registration.
 Your restricted license will not be valid until the state receives a copy of the certificate of insurance and the partial payment agreement.
 The state of Michigan offers these policies through the Michigan Placement Facility.

 Action Processing Unit

 “Driver Responsibility Fees must be paid to the Michigan Department of Treasury within 30 days of your notice unless you have entered into an approved Installment Agreement Payments may be made towards the Driver Responsibility Fee.
 However, failure to pay in full or inability to enter into an approved Installment Agreement will result in the suspension of your driver’s license.
 The state treasury may also start collection enforcement action, such as placing a levy on wages or bank accounts.
 You have to pay a $125 reinstatement fee to reinstate your license.

-If your driver’s license is suspended for nonpayment of fees, the fee must be paid in full to the Department of Treasury to be reinstated.
-Also, you will need to pay $125 driver’s license reinstatement fee to the Secretary of State.
+If your driver’s license is suspended for nonpayment of fees, you must pay the full fee to the Department of Treasury, and they will reinstate your license.
+Also, you will need to pay a $125 driver’s license reinstatement fee to the Secretary of State.
 However, The Michigan Department of Treasury can reinstate driving privileges if a driver enters into an Installment Agreement.
 The reinstatement fee of $125 will be a part of the Installment Agreement.”